-All photos were provided by, and are the property of, the authors and contributors except Figure 5 by Larry Appel, Appel Crop Consulting; Figure 8 by Edward Zaworski, Iowa State University; Figure 18 by Jim Fawcett, Iowa State University.
+All photos were provided by, and are the property of, the authors and contributors except Figure 8 by Edward Zaworski, Iowa State University; and Figure 18 by Jim Fawcett, Iowa State University.

 Acknowledgments

 This publication was developed by the Crop Protection Network, a multi-state and international collaboration of university/provincial extension specialists and public/ private professionals that provides unbiased, research-based information to farmers and agricultural personnel.